 From within Eclipse, IKAN ALM can be instructed to compile the code (the build step).
 As a result, a developer can see his jobs and the results of these submitted jobs from withing Eclipse from the z/OS perspective (in Eclipse IDE).
 As you may notice: the developer stays in his comfort zone.

-Figure 1:The Eclipse z/OS perspective with z/OS data set list, z/OS jobs and job45 display and the console telling you the IKAN ALM job was succesfully created.
+Figure 1:The Eclipse z/OS perspective with z/OS data set list, z/OS jobs.

 What happens during a compile process